-Artificial Intelligence (AI) has been the trendy buzzword across multiple industries for quite some time to the date.
-It is often awarded epithets like “life-” and “game-changing” – or at least having such potential.
+Artificial intelligence (AI) has become a buzzword in many industries.
+It is often awarded epithets like “life-changing” and “game-changing” – or at least as having the potential to be.

-This is especially true when we speak of healthcare.
-There is plenty of research listing different market size numbers for “AI in healthcare” – the numbers are close in all the major sources and are listed around reaching over 40.2 USD billion by 2026.
+This is especially true when we speak of healthcare and AI in healthcare trends.
+There is plenty of research listing different market size numbers for “AI in healthcare” – the numbers are close in all the major sources and are listed to reach over 40.2 USD billion by 2026.

-The investors are eagerly hopping on the action in this sector, so are the end-customers – hospitals, doctors and other medical institutions.
+The investors are eagerly hopping on the action in this sector, and so are the end customers – hospitals, doctors, and other medical institutions.

 Currently, the trends for healthcare in AI aim for the following:

-- Improving patients well-being, outcomes, prolonging their life cycles
+- Improving patients’ well-being, and outcomes, prolonging their life cycles

 - Reducing the overall cost of medical services for the patients